yuezijie/yuezijie.github.io/index.md

                       <td width="15%"><img src="img/logo.jpg"></td>
                       <td width="80%">
                               <div>
                                           <B>Welcome to the Visual Computing (VisCom) research lab.
-This is a joint lab belonging to both the College of Electronic and Information Engineering, Tongji University and the Department of Informatics, King's College London. </B>
+This lab was initiated in the Department of Informatics, King's College London; and now belongs to the College of Electronic and Information Engineering, Tongji University.</B>
                               </div>
                       </td>
                     </tr>